Listed below are the educational loan programs that Emporia State University currently participates in.

 You have the right to cancel all or a portion of Direct Stafford loan proceeds by contacting the Office of Financial Aid, Scholarships, & Veterans Services prior to disbursement or 14 days after disbursement.

 A Parent Loan for Undergraduate Students (PLUS) is a low-interest loan available for parents of dependent students.
 The PLUS is available without regard to financial need.
 You may borrow up to the full cost of attendance, minus all other aid awarded.
 However, satisfactory academic progress as well as an adequate enrollment level is required.
 In addition, the lender (Federal Treasury) is required to determine whether the parent borrower has an adverse credit history.
 Please note that the credit check is good for 90 days.
 If no disbursement is made under the credit check, a new application and credit check will need to be completed.
 Therefore, PLUS loan applicants are encouraged to wait at least 90 days before the funds are needed to complete a PLUS loan application.
 The parent borrower must be the natural or adoptive parent (or in some cases a stepparent) of a dependent student.
 Additionally, as the parent borrower, you will be responsible for repaying the loan.

-As of August 9, 2013, the interest rate changed to 6.41%.
-Please note that the interest rates also changed from fixed to variable-fixed, meaning that the interest rate can change every July 1, but any loan taken under that rate will remain fixed for the life of the loan.
-While signed into law on August 9, 2013, the interest rate is retroactive and affects any loan taken on or after July 1, 2013.
+As of August 9, 2013, the interest rate changed to 6.41% for loans that were first disbursed before July 1, 2014.
+New loan first disbursed on or after July 1, 2014 will have an interest rate of 7.21% Please note that the interest rates also changed from fixed to variable-fixed, meaning that the interest rate can change every July 1, but any loan taken under that rate will remain fixed for the life of the loan.

 Loan repayment begins 60 days after the loan has been fully disbursed.
 An optional deferment of repayment is available by contacting the Direct Loan Servicing Center at 800.848.0979.